Categories

 Originally published on November 6, 2018.

-I make cultured butter a few times in the year; mainly late summer into early autumn and late spring into early summer when I can easily source fresh, raw pastured cream.
-I turn that into crème fraîche and churn that into sturdy, golden mounds of delicious probiotic-rich butter “a.k.a. cultured butter” (see beginner’s recipe below).
+I make cultured butter a few times a year; mainly late summer into early autumn and late spring into early summer when I can easily source fresh, raw pastured cream.
+That gets turned into crème fraîche and then churned into sturdy, golden mounds of delicious probiotic-rich butter “a.k.a. cultured butter” (see beginner recipe below).

 People with dairy and/or fat sensitivities’ often find this way of preparing and eating butter to be easy-to-digest.
 See for yourself.
 I find the hardest part to getting in the kitchen with this recipe is sourcing full-fat cream (preferably raw) and culture starter